 L-SSC general tutoring is certified at levels I, II, and III through the highly recognized College Reading and Learning Association (CRLA).
 In addition to the Reading/Writing and Math/Science specialized centers, the L-SSC offers tutoring in other high demand subjects such as:

 - Political Science

-- Subject availability varies each semester.
-Please check back for updates to our Main Floor Tutoring schedule, as we strive to provide qualified tutors in a variety of high-demand subjects.
+Subject availability varies each semester.
+Please check back for updates to our General Tutoring schedule, as we strive to provide qualified tutors in a variety of high-demand subjects.

-For general tutoring/subject inquiries, please email the SSC Coordinator, Syria Purdom, at email@example.com.
+For general tutoring/subject inquiries, please email Wendy Wimberly, Instructional Assistant, at firstname.lastname@example.org.

-- Review our FA20 ESL/Spanish Tutoring Schedule (Zoom).
-The schedules are in .PDF format for easy download.
-The schedules are subject to change at any time, so always check to make sure you have the most up-to-date schedule.
+- Review our Spring 2023 General Tutoring Schedule (Zoom).
+The schedule is in .PDF format for easy download.
+The schedule are subject to change at any time, so always check to make sure you have the most up-to-date schedule.

 - Click on the tutor's direct Zoom link to access his/her tutoring session.
 NOTE: Tutor availability and email addresses are listed on each schedule.
 To prepare in advance, please review Zoom training guides below.

-- Please contact one of the following SSC staff members if you are experiencing issues connecting with a tutor (NOTE: Department phones calls cannot be answered at this time):
+- Please contact one of the following SSC staff members if you are experiencing issues connecting with a tutor:

 Zoom Training Guides for Students